 If you’re among the millions of conscious consumers who thoroughly analyze the ingredient label before buying your makeup and skincare, you’ve probably seen the words ‘talc-free’ somewhere along the way.
 While that may have planted the notion that talc is something to be avoided, it’s not really that cut and dry of an issue.

 So, what’s the truth about talc in makeup and skincare?
 The ingredient has been used for its softening properties and absorbency effects since the time of the ancient Egyptians.
 Today, it’s one of the most common ingredients found in your blushes, eyeshadows, and powder cosmetics.
-We’ll be exploring issues like is talc bad for your skin and also the potential side effects of talc in makeup, so that you can make an informed decision of whether you’d like to include this ingredient in products of your choice.
+In this piece, we answer ‘is talc bad for your skin?’ and explore the potential side effects of talc in makeup.
+Armed with that information, you can make an informed decision about purchasing talc-free products.

 WHAT IS TALC?